matheuzcode/rare-clothing/README.md

 # Rare Clothing

 Rare Clothing is a clothing eccomerce project.
-In the development of the front end, redux toolkit was used to store the states so that the shopping cart can be viewed at the same time by all components in a shared way.
-In the Back-End, Strapi was used to create the REST API for the store items, redux persist to store the data when updating the page and the Stripe platform to make the payment.
+In the development of the front-end, redux toolkit was used to store the states so that the shopping cart can be viewed at the same time by all components in a shared way.
+In the back-end, Strapi was used to create the REST API for the store items, redux persist to store the data when updating the page and the Stripe platform to make the payment.

 <div>
   <img src="https://user-images.githubusercontent.com/98724767/230854987-8eaea1d1-0e2a-419b-8faa-8adbdf660238.png" />